Comparisons to the Better Chicken Commitment

 Certified Humane does not meet BCC standards for litter, breed, lighting, or slaughter.
 Please see the Certified Humane comparison page for more details, or download the comparison chart.

-Global Animal Partnership (GAP)
+Global Animal Partnership (G.A.P.)

 National Chicken Council (NCC)